DSAutomations/dockerhass-docs/dockerpidocs.md

-now you should be able to connect to your instance using the standard smb convention
+now you should be able to connect to your instance using the standard S convention

 ```-u "smbuser;badpass" ```
-to set your username and passwordThings that you may want to tweak include this line:
+to set your username and password Things that you may want to tweak include this line:
 ```-u "smbuser;badpass" ```